-A digital ecosystem is an open, loosely coupled, demand-driven, domain clustered, self-organized collaborative environment where users as well as agents form coalitions for specific goals, and everyone is proactive and responsive for its own benefit or profit [4].
+A digital ecosystem is an open, loosely coupled, demand-driven, domain clustered, self-organized collaborative environment where users as well as agents form coalitions for specific goals, and everyone is proactive and responsive for their own benefit or profit [5].
 Digital ecosystems aim to promote collaboration instead of competition to cultivate networked and enriched communities.
 Due to the inherent openness and loose coupling in digital ecosystems, lack of trust between users is a common issue.
 In order to build trust and to foster collaborations, one of the principal technologies that digital ecosystems rely on is reputation systems.

 Reputation systems are widely used on B2C and C2C platforms such as ebay.com or amazon.com to build trust between users.
-However, they have not yet found their way into the mainstream Business-to-Business (B2B) environments.
+However, they have not yet found similar success in mainstream Business-to-Business (B2B) environments.
 This paper focuses on a little explored field: the integration of reputation mechanisms into B2B platforms.

 Concentrating on the feedback collection part of reputation systems, this paper elaborates the main particularities of reputation systems in the context of B2B environments.
-There are some basic differences in reputation targets and sources in the B2B context in contrast to the other environments.
-The particularities entail a range of issues for the feedback collection for reputation systems in this context.
+There are some basic differences in reputation targets (ratees) and sources (raters) in the B2B context in contrast to other environments.
+The particularities entail a range of issues for the collection of feedback for reputation systems in this context.

-One of these challenges arise from the fact that the reputation source consists of several raters, having different expertise concerning the reputation target.
+One of these challenges arises from the fact that the reputation source consists of several raters, having different expertise concerning the reputation target.
 As our experimental results show, user expertise has substantial influence on rating accuracy.
 Therefore, it is important to ensure that each user evaluates only those aspects of a business in which he has expertise.

 To address this problem we propose an expertise prediction algorithm, which predicts users expertise such that only those criteria in which a user has expertise are added to the feedback form presented to him.
 The algorithm adapts the idea of collaborative filtering algorithms which are used for recommender systems.
-This is possible since the issue of expertise prediction is similar to the issue of item recommendation in recommender systems.
+This is possible since we observe that the issue of expertise prediction is similar to the issue of item recommendation in recommender systems.

 The remainder of this paper is organized as follows: In Section 2, the current state of feedback collection for reputation systems is described in general.
-Section 3 identifies the particularities of feedback collection for reputation systems in the B2B context through an analysis of the two components, source and target, of a reputation system which differ fundamentally from those of other contexts.
-This allows us to identify the problems that follow these particularities in Section 4.
+Section 3 identifies the particularities of feedback collection for reputation systems in the B2B context through an analysis of the two components, the source and the target, of a reputation system which differ fundamentally from those of other contexts.
+This allows us to identify the problems that occur due to these particularities in Section 4.
 The proposed solution is explored in Section 5.
-Section 6 is the experiment setup for the evaluation of the solution.
+Section 6 describes the experiment setup for the evaluation of the solution.
 The results are presented and discussed in Section 7.
 We present some related work in Section 8.
 The paper is concluded in Section 9.